WHAT IS A MOOD BOARD?

 Take your time with this and remember to stay focused on your message.
 Try not to include images or words just because you like them.
 Every time you add something to your mood board, ask yourself, “Does this communicate my brand?” or “Is this something that my target market would find appealing?”

 Aim to pin about 25-75 images and include things like: colors, fonts, patterns, textures, photos, inspirational quotes, etc.

 In addition to your style images, pin some logo ideas to your board.

 3. Write a description in the comments section of each pin as to why you included the pin on your board.

 Ex; you like this particular shade of green because... or you like the feel of this particular photo because...

 4. Once you have at least 25-75 pins, go back through them all and weed out anything that doesn’t quite fit.

 1. Let me know you're ready for me to create your mood board.

-I'll review your pins, look for similarities between the images and create a mood board that matches the overall look and feel of your inspiration board.
+I'll review your pins, look for similarities between the images and create a mood board that matches the overall look and feel of your "Brand Inspiration Board."

 2. I'll then share this mood board with you.